MAziz-0/My-Portfolio/README.md

 ## Testing

+### User Stories

+Target audience: Potential employers

+#### I would like to get more information on who this person is.

+- Information has been provided using the Carousel and Sections to display a short introduction on what type of employee they can expect and what skills I have.

+#### I would like to see there work history.

+- A main link has been added to the Navigation bar which allows the user to directly download a CV in relation to full work history.

+#### Where can I find this person on other platforms to see what type of person they are.

+- Provided multiple social links in footer which allow the user to view my personal profile on other platforms and most importantly my Github which would display projects.

+#### I want to work with this person, what is the best way to start working with them.

+- A contact form has been provided so the user can send in a project request, alternatively they can find me on other platforms via the social links provided.

+### Testing main features

 1. Navigation Bar:
     1. Hover on navigation bar was tested and is responsive.
     2. Checked each navigation option is connected and linked to relevant sections.